Orders of commutators and Products of conjugacy classes in finite groups: Preliminaries

 If $S$ is one of the remaining simple groups in the list $\mathcal{L}$, then we can check using GAP \cite{GAP} that the lemma holds in these cases as well.

 Assume that $S\not\in \mathcal{L}$.
 Assume first that $S$ is an exceptional simple group of Lie type in characteristic $r$.
 It follows from the proof of Proposition 2.4 in \cite{Malle} that $G^*$ has two maximal tori $T_1$ and $T_2$ such that and that each $T_i$ has a regular semisimple element $s_i\in [G^*,G^*]$ of prime order.
 Thus the corresponding Deligne-Lusztig characters $R_i:=R_{T_i,s_i}$ are irreducible characters of $S$, up to sign.
-Furthermore, for $i=1,2,$ Hence either $R_1$ or $R_2$ has $p$-defect zero for each prime $p\neq r$ dividing $ |S|$.
+Furthermore, for $i=1,2,$ Hence, for each prime $p\neq r$ dividing $ |S|$, either $R_1$ or $R_2$ has $p$-defect zero.

 Finally, assume that $S$ is a simple classical group of Lie type in characteristic $r$.
 Since $S$ is not in the set $\mathcal{L}$, it follows from the proof of Proposition 2.5 in \cite{Malle} that $G^*$ will possess two maximal tori $T_1$ and $T_2$ which satisfy the same properties as in the exceptional cases.
 Therefore, the conclusion of the lemma follows as before. \end{proof}